FionaMackenziePortfolio/FionaMackenziePortfolio.github.io/index.md

 ## 🔧 Projects

 ###  Green Hydrogen for Transportation  - 2022
-Explored the use of green hydrogen as a clean energy source for the transport sector.
+Explored the use of green hydrogen as a clean energy source and how it can be used for transportation in the future.
 Focused on **energy systems integration**, environmental impact, and infrastructure feasibility.

 ---

 ###  CFD Analysis – Flow Around the Leaning Tower of Pisa  - 2024
-Used **ANSYS Fluent** to simulate airflow around the Leaning Tower of Pisa.
+Using **ANSYS Fluent** the airflow around the Leaning Tower of Pisa was simulated in both two-dimensional and three-dimensional analysis.
 Analyzed **wake regions**, **pressure differentials**, and **turbulence effects** to understand structural loading due to wind.

 ---